 It is common to see that in conjugate gradient algorithms the search directions tend to be poorly scaled and as a consequence the line search must perform more function evaluations in order to obtain a suitable steplength α_k .
 In order to improve the performances of the conjugate gradient algorithms the efforts were directed to design procedures for direction computation based on the second order information.
-For example, CONMIN [42], and SCALCG [3-6] take this idea of BFGS preconditioning.
+For example, CONMIN [36], and SCALCG [3,4,5,6] take this idea of BFGS preconditioning.
 In this section we focus on the step length modification.
 In the context of gradient descent algorithm with backtracking the step length modification has been considered for the first time in [2].

-Jorge Nocedal [28] pointed out an open problem in conjugate gradient algorithms that in these methods the step lengths may differ from 1 in a very unpredictable manner.
+Jorge Nocedal [25] pointed out that in conjugate gradient methods the step lengths may differ from 1 in a very unpredictable manner.
 They can be larger or smaller than 1 depending on how the problem is scaled.
-Numerical comparisons between conjugate gradient methods and the limited memory quasi Newton method, by Liu and Nocedal [26], show that the latter is more successful [8].
+Numerical comparisons between conjugate gradient methods and the limited memory quasi Newton method, by Liu and Nocedal [23], show that the latter is more successful [8].
 One explanation of the efficiency of the limited memory quasi-Newton method is given by its ability to accept unity step lengths along the iterations.
 In this section we take advantage of this behavior of conjugate gradient algorithms and present an acceleration scheme.
-Basically, this modifies the step length in a multiplicative manner to improve the reduction of the function values along the iterations [9, 10].
+Basically, this modifies the step length in a multiplicative manner to improve the reduction of the function values along the iterations [9].